attardi/deepnl/README.rst

     sed '/-DOCSTART-/,+1d' testb | bin/toIOB.py | cut -f 1,2,4 > testb.iob
     cat train.iob testa.iob > train+dev.iob

-Assuming that the SENNA distribution is in directory ``senna``, the embeddgins and vocabulary from SENNA can be used:
+Assuming that the SENNA distribution is in directory ``senna``, the embeddings and vocabulary from SENNA can be used:

 .. code-block:: bash